SolaceTraining/solace-workshop-scs/codelab.md

 * Now that we've taken a look at how the app works go ahead and deploy it.
 * Once deployed navigate to *http://localhost:8090/mqttListener.html* to see the incoming tweets!

-## Chain Multiple Processors Together
+## Multiple Processor Chaining
 Duration: 0:15:00

 * Hey Tweet Master – we’re still receiving a bunch of complaints and negative tweets…I’m looking like an idiot here.
 Fix it now!
 And while you’re at it create some upbeat positive tweets!
 I don’t want people seeing our cars break down or catch on fire and explode!
 * Ummm...sure I guess I can do that.

-:Negative
+Negative
-Obviously this company has some morality issues :)
+: Obviously this company has some morality issues :)
 In the real world you should definitely not modify people's speech or create fake news!

 ### Create the Processor